JohnathonNow/fndcmpifinal/readme.txt

 Date:	12/13/2015
 Course:	CSE20211

-I worked alone.

-Um, the gfx_john.h file says that Prof. Bualuan modified gfx_john.h, that was a mistake I noticed after submitting that was a result of me find/replacing every instance of gfx5.h with gfx_john.h.
-Oops.

 Q/A:
 Q: Why did you decide to make this?
 A: I decided to do a Bullet HFIL (the genre, not the title of my project) type game because I